Hemoglobinopathy and Sickle Cell Program

 - Financial assistance.
 Children’s Minnesota’s social workers and financial specialists can help families apply for government and other programs.

 - Summer camp.
 Children’s annual sickle cell camp is held at Camp Courage in Maple Lake, about 45 miles west of Minneapolis.
 Campers meet others facing similar health challenges and are cared for by Children’s staff.

 - Sickle Cell Back to School Toolkit.
-Resources for caregivers as they navigate returning to school during the pandemic.
+Talk with your health care team about our Sickle Cell Back to School Toolkit, which includes resources for caregivers as they navigate returning to school during the COVID-19 pandemic.

-Unique initiatives in pain management, emergency treatment, and family support give Children’s patients a care advantage.
+Unique initiatives in pain management, emergency treatment and family support give Children’s Minnesota patients a care advantage.

 We treat more kids.
 Children’s Hemoglobinopathy and Sickle Cell Program treats more than 83 percent of children and teens in Minnesota with sickle cell disease or hemoglobinopathies.